fattorib/RepVGG-CIFAR10/Readme.md

 # RepVGG - CIFAR10/100
 PyTorch implementation of RepVGG networks for CIFAR10/100.
-Existing implementations I have seen use the original RepVGG filter widths, for use on ImageNet which are overkill for CIFAR10/100 and lead to very large models (even during inference), which is counter to what the authors intended.
+Existing implementations I have seen use the original RepVGG filter widths, for use on ImageNet which are overkill for CIFAR10/100 and lead to very large models (even during inference), which is counter to what the authors intended for these models.

 ## Architecture
 We use the same naming convention as the paper: